Bryan Reynolds Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the eighth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.

-- The Blue Jays have a 4.22 team ERA that ranks 13th among all league pitching staffs.
+- The Blue Jays' 4.15 team ERA ranks 13th across all MLB pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs surrendered (44 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (45 total, 1.3 per game).

-- Berrios gets the start for the Blue Jays, his seventh of the season.
-He is 2-3 with a 5.29 ERA and 34 strikeouts through 34 2/3 innings pitched.
+- The Blue Jays will send Kikuchi (4-0) to make his seventh start of the season.
+He is 4-0 with a 4.02 ERA and 30 strikeouts through 31 1/3 innings pitched.

-- In his most recent outing on Monday against the Boston Red Sox, the righty threw 5 1/3 innings, giving up five earned runs while surrendering 11 hits.
+- The lefty's last time out was on Tuesday against the Boston Red Sox, when he threw 4 1/3 innings, surrendering five earned runs while giving up nine hits.

+- In six games this season, the 31-year-old has put up an ERA of 4.02, with 8.6 strikeouts per nine innings.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.